jbartok/beam/website/src/documentation/runners/jet.md

 ```

 ## Generating the Beam examples project from RELEASED versions of Beam ##

-This does not work yet, since the released Beam versions don't contain the Jet Runner yet, but when they will
+Caution: The released Beam versions don't contain the Jet Runner yet.
+The SNAPSHOT version has to be used until Jet is released.
-then the procedure will be exactly the same as for SNAPSHOTS above.
-Only the `archetypeVersion` param will
-need to be set up properly.

 ## Running WordCount on a Local Jet Cluster ##
-Issue following command in the Beam examples project and the Runner will automatically start the needed cluster.
+Issue following command in the Beam examples project to start new Jet cluster and run the WordCount example on it.
 ```
     $ mvn package exec:java \
         -DskipTests \